|Dorset holiday||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 The paper that describes the discovery by Harry W Diehl of the effect makes interesting reading.
 It explains how effective Cetyl Myristoleate (CMO) (not Myristate) is (the experiments were done on rats) but is also says that Cetyl Oleate was less effective and Cetyl Myristate was virtually ineffective.

-Both the parent chemicals - cetyl alcohol and myristoleic acid, are much more common in nature, but only slowly in CMO being accepted and are new sources of the ingredients being found.
+Both the parent chemicals - cetyl alcohol and myristoleic acid, are much more common in nature, but only slowly is CMO being accepted and are new sources of the ingredients being found.

 Other vegetable sources of Myristoleic acid have been found, such as Cinnamon and the Benzoin (Styrax benzoin - a tree native to Sumatra).
 In fact the word Myristoleic comes from Myristic - nutmeg and oleic - oil.
 The nutmeg is a member of the myristicaceae - a family of flowing plants native to Africa, Asia, Pacific islands, and the Americas.
 Wikipedia says that One of the major sources of this fatty acid is the seed oil from plants of the family Myristicaceae, comprising up to 30 per cent of the oil in some species.

-Harry Diehl's patent aplication is interesting readiing.
-It exp;ains how the CMO was extracted from mice.
+Harry Diehl's patent application is interesting reading.
+It explains how the CMO was extracted from mice.
 It also says that Cetyl Myristoleate is an oil - I have found no other description of its physical state.
-It says the effective dosage varies between 50 and 750 mgm per 140-200 gm animal (250mG to 5.3 gm/KG.
+It says the effective dosage varies between 50 and 750 mgm per 140-200 gm animal (250mG to 5.3 gm/Kg).

 An article entitled Cetyl Myristoleate: A Unique Natural Compound, Valuable in Arthritis Conditions gives lots of general information and gives suggestions for optimising its effectiveness.

-Jared Story has a page which gives readable background information which appear to be correct and is one reason I have ot give more explanation.
+Jared Story has a page which gives readable background information which appear to be correct and is one reason I have not give more explanation.

 Top of page